-The management of the Grand Lodge of Mississippi Foundation, with all securities, insurance policies and deeds belonging thereto, shall be vested in a Board of Directors composed of the Grand Master, Senior Grand Warden, Junior Grand Warden, Grand Treasurer, Grand Secretary, Chairman of the Finance Committee, and five Past Masters to be elected at large by the Grand Lodge to serve staggered five (5) year terms.
+The management of the Grand Lodge of Mississippi Foundation, with all securities, insurance policies and deeds belonging thereto, shall be vested in a Board of Directors composed of the Grand Master, Senior Grand Warden, Junior Grand Warden, Grand Treasure, Grand Secretary, Chairman of the Finance Committee, and five Past Masters to be elected at Large by the Grand Lodge to serve staggered five (5) year terms.
+The Deputy Grand Master shall be an exofficio member of the Foundation Board of Directors.

 At the 2016 Grand Communication three (3) board members shall be elected; one to serve a three (3) year term, one to serve a four (4) year term, and one to serve a five (5) year term.
-The current appointed members of the board will continue to serve on the board until the end of their terms.
-Beginning at the 2017 Annual Grand Communication and at each annual communication thereafter one member of the board shall be elected to a five (5) year term.
-(2010-38; 2016-39)
+The current appointed members of the board will continue to serve-on the board until the end of their term.
+Beginning at the 2017 annual Grand Communication and at each annual communication thereafter one member of the board shall be elected to a five (5) year term.
+(2010-38; 2016-39) (2010-38; 2016-39)(2020-51)